dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 ### Configuring persistent replicas and TTL

-Use the following parameters to customize the `persistent replica count` and `TTL`.
+Use the following parameters to specify the number of replicas and ttl of the persistent cache task.

 ```shell
 dfcache import --persistent-replica-count 3 --ttl 2h <PATH>